 The Foundation subjects are covered by a broad, balanced and stimulating creative curriculum.
 We offer a topic approach throughout the school based on The Learning Challenge Curriculum.
 In each topic the children address a Big Question through a series of smaller questions.
 The topic encompasses all areas of the curriculum and gives a context to the learning, allowing for the maximum enjoyment and engagement of pupils.
 See class pages for details of current topics.

 The Science Curriculum is also deliver through a Big Question approach.
+We use a text to link Science to our English teaching.
 Each topic addresses a series of smaller questions in order to answer the Big Question.
 The objectives within the Science Learning Challenge Curriculum reflect the demands for each year group within the National Curriculum.
 For details on the provision within each year group can be found on class pages.

 - To develop a broad base of scientific knowledge and to understand a range of concepts and be able to apply this understanding.